aidswidjaja/study/roadmap.md

 <label class="label label-blue">In-Progress</label> – The topic/chapter is currently in-progress and is being actively worked on.
 Not to be confused with Incomplete.

-<label class="label label-yellow">Awaiting upload</label> – It has been finished locally but is yet to be uploaded to the website.
+<label class="label label-blue">Awaiting upload</label> – It has been finished locally but is yet to be uploaded to the website.

 <label class="label label-green">Complete</label> – The topic/chapter has been finished.
 It won't be used on the Roadmap as it is substituted by the cheched checkbox, but you'll find it on individual pages.